basecamp/policies/privacy/index.md

 With HEY, the security overview still applies _and_ we’ve gone even further by encrypting the database at-work.
 Every field containing personal data is encrypted with its own key.
 The disks storing the data keys are encrypted as well.
 Our servers decrypt the data to send it to you when you need it.
 You can learn more about our approach towards security with HEY at [https://hey.com/security/](https://hey.com/security/).

-## When you delete data in your product accounts
+## What happens when you delete data in your product accounts

 In many of our applications, we give you the option to trash data.
 Anything you trash on your product accounts while they are active will be kept in an accessible trash can for up to 30 days (it varies a little by product).
 After that, the trashed data are no longer accessible via the application and are deleted from our active servers within the next 30 days.
 We also have some backups of our application databases, which are kept for up to another 30 days.
 In total, when you trash things in our applications, they are purged within 90 days from all of our systems and logs.
 Retrieving data for a single account from a backup is cost-prohibitive and unduly burdensome so if you change your mind you’ll need to do so before your data are deleted from our active servers.

 We also delete your data after an account is cancelled.
 In this case, there is no period of data being kept in an accessible trash can so your data are purged within 60 days.
 This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.
 Please refer to our [Cancellation policy](../cancellation/index.md) for more details.

+## Location of site and data

+Our products and other web properties are operated in the United States.
+If you are located in the European Union or elsewhere outside of the United States, please be aware that any information you provide to us will be transferred to the United States.
+By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## When transferring personal data from the EU

 The GDPR requires that any data transferred out of the EU must be treated with the same level of protection as EU privacy laws grant.
 The privacy laws of the United States generally do not meet that requirement.
+That is why since GDPR went into effect, Basecamp has offered a data processing addendum and voluntarily participated in the EU-US and Swiss-US Privacy Shield Framework.

-Therefore, we provide a standard Data Processing Addendum (DPA) that is [GDPR-compliant](https://gdpr-info.eu/art-28-gdpr/) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed.
+Our data processing addendum include the European Commission’s Standard Contractual Clauses to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed.

 **✍️ [EU-based customers can sign the DPA online](https://app.hellosign.com/s/c0908a3d).**

 ## EU-US and Swiss-US Privacy Shield policy

-[Privacy Shield](https://www.privacyshield.gov/) is an agreement between certain European jurisdictions and the United States that allows for the transfer of personal data from the EU to the US.
+[Privacy Shield](https://www.privacyshield.gov/) is an agreement between certain European jurisdictions and the United States that up until July 16, 2020, allowed for the transfer of personal data from the EU to the US.
 Participation in the Privacy Shield program is voluntary.

 ### We comply with the frameworks for EU, UK, and Swiss data that are transferred into the United States